-- The pay range associated with the new position - The employee's current pay in relation to the new pay range - The employee's qualifications for the new position - Pay of other similarly situated employees the new position.
+- The pay range associated with the new position - The employee's current pay in relation to the new pay range - The employee's qualifications for the new position - Pay of other similarly situated employees

+Promotional increases are also based on the incumbent's skills, knowledge and experience brought to the new position.
 The "Managing Pay within the Grade" tool to determine starting salaries is appropriate to use as a guide for determining promotional increases.
 Upon full implementation of the salary schedule, promoted employees are to be paid at least the minimum in the pay grade of the newly acquired position.